 Pathways believes in the power of strengthening the nonprofit sector by connecting local organizations — providing opportunities for groups near each other to work and learn together.
 Along with our funding partners, Pathways convenes regional cohort workshops on a regional basis.

 Groups are currently meeting and learning together in

 - The Seven Southwest Counties of WNC (Cherokee, Clay, Graham, Swain, Jackson, Macon, and Haywood)

 For groups on the Qualla Boundary:

 - WNC Nonprofit Pathways offers Cherokee Path for Professionals, a certificate program offered each winter/spring, grounded in Cherokee values and focused on management and leadership skills.
-For more information, email firstname.lastname@example.org.
+For more information, please email firstname.lastname@example.org.

 - Also, in partnership with WNC Nonprofit Pathways, the Cherokee Preservation Foundation offers a program of interactive learning called Skill Builders.
 Skill Builders courses are led by experts in the field of organization management.
 Sessions last 3 hours, followed by a networking lunch, and are held in Cherokee.